 This information is designed to provide general guidance to you on the elements of human research consent.
 Always follow the specific requirements/forms/documents of the IRB to which you are planning to submit your proposal.

-Formatting Information, Mailing Instructions, and e-Copy Instructions
+Formatting Information, eCopy Instructions, and Mailing Instructions

-One original hard copy
+One original hard copy of the cover letter

 What is an eCopy and where can I find information on the eCopy program for medical device submissions?